Refractories manufacturer RATH relies on photovoltaics for improved energy efficiency at the Lower Austrian production site Krummnußbaum

 20% of daily electricity requirements covered by solar energy

-Improve energy efficiency, reduceCO₂emissions: International refractories manufacturer RATH has launched its own photovoltaic system at the Krummnußbaum plant in Lower Austria.
+Improving energy efficiency, reducing CO₂ emissions: International refractories manufacturer RATH has launched its own photovoltaic system at the Krummnußbaum site in Lower Austria.
 20% of its daily electricity demand is currently supplied by solar energy.

 The photovoltaic system was co-financed by the province of Lower Austria with funds from the European Regional Development Fund (ERDF).